-(2011-2020 wrt 1930-1900, Figure S1), although (i) internal variability plays even a stronger role over such a short time period, and (ii) evidence suggests that internal variability contributed to make the last decade particularly hot over France.
-Overall, we find no clear evidence that the CMIP6 ensemble is biased low in terms of expected regional to global warming ratio over France.
-Instead, results from the KCC constraint are found to narrow uncertainty on recent warming relatively efficiently, while staying consistent with both models and observations.
+a 20-year period could affect the observed value.
+The resulting confidence range of [1.17, 1.90] suggests that observations are consistent with a warming ratio of 1.2, i.e., a value close to the CMIP6 median.
+Furthermore, the KCC method (GSAT+reg) successfully narrows the uncertainty in the warming ratio (and the forced response in general).
+After applying the KCC constraint, the assessed warming ratio 90 % confidence range becomes [1.16, 1.56] (median: 1.36), which is consistent with observations.
+Similar findings are reported considering the last decade (2011-2020 with respect to 1930-1900, Fig. S1 in the Supplement), although (i) internal variability plays even a stronger role over such a short time period, and (ii) evidence suggests that internal variability contributed to making the last decade particularly hot over France.
+Overall, we find no clear evidence that the CMIP6 ensemble is biased low in terms of the expected regional to global warming ratio over France.
+Instead, results from the KCC constraint are found to narrow uncertainty in recent warming relatively efficiently, while staying consistent with both models and observations.
 We therefore use results from this technique to estimate the amount of recent forced warming over France.
-Finally, we assess the forced warming in 2020 (wrt 1900-1930) to be 1.66 [1.41 to 1.90] °C. The assessed lower bound is close to the unconstrained CMIP6 multimodel mean, suggesting that models simulating a lower recent warming are inconsistent with the observed historical warming.
-The assessed upper bound is close to the outcome of the KCC Fr-only constraint (i.e.,

-- applying the KCC constraint with regional observations only, ignoring the GSAT observations).
-The assessed forced warming 265 over the last decade (2011-2020 wrt 1900-1930) is 1.51+/- 0.22°C. As this decade was 1.83°C warmer than the 1900-1930 baseline, our assessment implies that internal variability contributed to make that particular decade hotter than expected, by as much as 0.32°C. Our method can also be used to assess the forced warming with respect to the 1850-1900 baseline, consistent with the IPCC AR6, although no observation is available prior to 1899.
-Comparing the decade 2010-2019 to 1850-1900, we - 270 find a forced warming of 1.46 [1.21 to 1.70] °C, close to (and slightly lower than) the average land warming of 1.59 [1.34 to 1.83] °C, reported in the IPCC AR6 (Gulev et al., 2021).
-The forced warming in 2020 wrt 1850-1900 is assessed to be 1.63 [1.36 to 1.91] °C. This result underlines how limited forced changes were prior to the 1900-1930.
-In fact, external variability is found to play a relatively modest role over a much longer period, up to 1980, as the forced warming estimates shown in Figure 1 agree on a limited temperature change prior to this date.
-Causes for this lack of warming are revealed by the attribution 275 analysis below.
+Finally, we assess the forced warming in 2020 (with respect to 1900-1930) to be 1.66 [1.41 to 1.90] °C. The assessed lower bound is close to the unconstrained CMIP6 multi-model mean, suggesting that models simulating a lower recent warming are inconsistent with the observed historical warming.
+The assessed upper bound is close to the outcome of the KCC Fr-only constraint (i.e., applying the KCC constraint with regional observations only, ignoring the GSAT observations).
+The assessed forced warming over the last decade (2011-2020 with respect to 1900-1930) is 1.51 ± 0.22 °C. As this decade was 1.83 °C warmer than the 1900-1930 baseline, our assessment implies that internal variability contributed to making that particular decade hotter than expected by as much as 0.32 °C. Our method can also be used to assess the forced warming with respect to the 1850-1900 baseline, consistent with the IPCC AR6, although no observations are available prior to 1899.
+Comparing the decade 2010-2019 to 1850-1900, we find a forced warming of 1.46 [1.21 to 1.70] °C, which is close to (and slightly lower than) the average land warming of 1.59 [1.34 to 1.83] °C reported in the IPCC AR6 (Gulev et al., 2021).
+The forced warming in 2020 with respect to 1850-1900 is assessed to be 1.63 [1.36 to 1.91] °C. This result underlines how limited forced changes were prior to 1900-1930.
+In fact, external variability is found to play a relatively modest role over a much longer period up to 1980, as the forced warming estimates shown in Fig. 1 agree on a limited temperature change prior to this date.
+Causes for this lack of warming are revealed by the attribution analysis below.